SystemNegar/django-challenge/README.md

 Don't forget that many people trying to buy tickets for a match.
 So try to implement your code in a way that could handle the load.
 If your solution is not sample enough for implementing fast, you can just describe it in your documents.

 Please fork this repository and add your code to that.
 Don't forget that your commits are so important.
 So be sure that you're committing your code often with a proper commit message.

+# Intallation

+To run this code first run command below to install prerequisite packages:

+``pip install -r requirements.txt``

+and then:

+``python manage.py migrate``

+``python manage.py runserver``

+# How to run tests

+To run tests execute command below:

+``python manage.py test``

+# Play with api

+To use api written for this project go to ``/swagger/`` and make sure to use `/authentication/` endpoint to register and login to use all endpoints.

+**Note:** The authentication method provided for this project is based on `JWT` so get the token and click on **Authorize** button on the right corner of the page and add put your access token in the input box like
+below:

+``Bearer <your-access-token>``

+# Solutions for high load

+1- Combining this app with microservice architecture to break the load and distribute it to other self-sustained entities

+2- Using Celery to define tasks and run them in an async manner